JavierAz/containers-notes/README.md

 #### Labels
 Labels are key-value pairs attached to kubernetes objects, used to organize and select subset of objects, based on the requirements in place

 #### DaemonSets
 Are operators designed to manage node agents, they are resemble ReplicaSet and Deployment operators when managing multiples Pod replicas and application updates.

+#### Services
+When we work with apps deployed to a Kubernetes cluster commonly needs other applications or clients, the solution would be port mapping but isn't "simple". he solution is much more sophisticated, with the involvement of the kube-proxy node agent, IP tables, routing rules, cluster DNS server, all collectively implementing a micro-load balancing mechanism that exposes a container's port to the cluster, even to the outside world if desired.
+This mechanism is called a Service and it is the recommended method to expose any containerized app to the Kubernetes network.

+### Security
+#### Authentication
+Kubernetes doesn't have an object like _user_ or _usernames_ but it supports two kinds of _users_:
+- Normal Users
+- Service Accounts: communicates with API servers.

+#### Authorization
+Node authorization is a special-purpose which specifically authorizes API requests made by kubelet.
+Or attribute-Based Access Control where a some type of users have some privileges in the sources to:
+- regulate the access to resources based on the Roles of individual users
+- Restrict resources access by specific operations
+- We can create two kind of roles:
+  - Role: grant access to resources within a specific namespace
+  - ClusterRole: grants the same permissions as Role does, but its scope is cluster-wide

+#### Admission Control
+Used to specify granular access control policies, where we force these policies using different admission controllers like, ResourceQuota, DefaultStorageClass, AlwaysPullImages, etc.
+With this command `--enable-admision-plugins`, and can also be implemented though custom plugins, for dynamic admission control